Japan considers releasing oil reserves to curb prices -Kyodo

 The requests include asking China for the first time to consider releasing stocks of crude.

-Japan reacted positively to the initial U.S. outreach on a possible coordinated reserve release and was considering such a step, a person familiar with the matter told Reuters previously.
+"We're proceeding with consideration as to what we can do on the premise that Japan will coordinate with the United States and other countries concerned," Kishida told reporters, according to Kyodo.

-Chief Cabinet Secretary Chief Cabinet Secretary Hirokazu Matsuno declined to comment on Thursday about the U.S. requests, first reported by Reuters.
+Chief Cabinet Secretary Chief Cabinet Secretary Hirokazu Matsuno said on Thursday that Tokyo was closely watching the impact of rising oil prices on the world's third-biggest economy.

-"We will continue to closely watch how rising crude oil prices will affect global energy markets and the Japanese economy," he told reporters.
-"While urging oil-producing nations to ramp up oil output, we will strive to stabilise energy markets by coordinating with major consumer nations and international organisations," such as the International Energy Agency.
+"While urging oil-producing nations to ramp up oil output, we will strive to stabilise energy markets by coordinating with major consumer nations and international organisations," such as the International Energy Agency, Matsuno said.

 Resource-poor Japan gets the vast majority of its oil from the Middle East.
 Recent surging oil prices and a weakening yen are driving up the cost of imports, dealing a double blow to a trade-dependent nation.

-The government of Prime Minister Fumio Kishida on Friday unveiled a record $490 billion stimulus plan including measures to counter higher oil prices.
+Kishida's government on Friday unveiled a record $490 billion stimulus plan including measures to counter higher oil prices.
 It plans to subsidise oil refiners in the hope of capping wholesale gasoline and fuel prices to ease the pain to households and firms from rising oil costs.

 "What's important is to urge oil-producing countries to ramp up oil production," Kishida said last month after discussions with cabinet ministers.
 "We will arrange concrete measures after confirming what industry sectors are being affected."